luwangg/nixtalk/slides/slides.md

 * My component used Boost version X, but another part of the system uses version Y.
 * GNU Radio Companion can't find ...
 * Pip, virtualenv, setup.py, SWIG, PYTHONPATH, etc.
+* Now do all of the above with RFNoC.
 * **Insert story from the audience here**

 ---